-For comparison purposes, we have used a subset of funds in the AIC's UK smaller companies sector.
-We have excluded split-capital companies, trusts with a market capitalisation of less than £50m, those that focus exclusively on micro-cap companies and Odyssean Investment Trust which is a relatively recent new issue.
+For comparison purposes, this note uses a subset of funds in the AlC's UK smaller companies sector.
+Split-capital companies, trusts with a market capitalisation of less than £50m, those that focus exclusively on micro-cap companies and Odyssean Investment Trust (which is a relatively recent new issue) have all been excluded.